A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Esha Mitra contributed to this report.
+Esha Mitra contributed reporting.
 This story has been updated with additional information.